noobsriram/ZynkStream/README.md

 ### qBittorrent Web UI
 - Go to `http://localhost:8080` in your browser.
-- Default credentials: `admin/adminadmin` (refer to linuxserver/qbittorrent docs).
+- Default credentials: `admin/adminadmin` (refer to linuxserver/qbittorrent docs).  or run docker logs qbittorrent | grep -i password and get the temporary password.

 ### Plex
 - Access at `http://localhost:32401/web`.